Fatvallon/TeraNoFallDamage/README.md

-Defs upate + auto update feature
+**Original Author : Gus#0074**

-Improved TeraNoFallDamage - original made by Gus.
+No Fall Damage - Next Gen Update.

-Command added: !fall to enable/disable fall damage
+Command: !fall to enable/disable fall damage.

-This module removes all fall damage in tera.
-Gus#0074 on discord <3
+This module removes all fall damage in TERA.